-- 5.10 The chart shows that the Authority's Loans CFR (blue line) has been financed through a combination of external borrowing (yellow line) and internal borrowing (the difference between the yellow line and the blue line). - 5.11 The chart indicates that Authority will have funds available to invest up until 2021/22, at which point its level of external loans falls below the minimum required by the liability benchmark.
-This is because the Authority's Loans CFR, and hence its liability benchmark, has been steadily increasing whilst its level of external loans has been steadily decreasing with loans being repaid upon maturity. - 5.12 The Authority may need to borrow externally in 2021/22 as it will not have sufficient usable reserves and working capital to cover the amounts required internally.
-Therefore, the liability benchmark will have an impact on the Authority's borrowing strategy for 2021/22.
+- 5.9 The chart shows that the Authority's Loans CFR (blue line) has been financed through a combination of external borrowing (yellow line) and internal borrowing (the difference between the yellow line and the blue line). - 5.10 The chart indicates that Authority will have reducing funds available to invest up until 2023/24.
+This is because the Authority's Loans CFR, and hence its liability benchmark, has been steadily increasing whilst its level of external loans has been steadily decreasing with loans being repaid upon maturity.
+The chart also shows that the Authority should not need to borrow externally during the period covered by this report.

-6. Borrowing Strategy 2020/21
+6. Borrowing Strategy 2021/22

-6.1 The Authority is likely to hold £17.1m in external loans in 2020/21, as part of its strategy for funding previous years capital programmes.
-The Authority will need to ensure total amounts borrowed do not exceed the authorised limit of £114.6 million, as disclosed in Appendix 2.
+6.1 The Authority is likely to hold £17.1m in external loans in 2021/22, as part of its strategy for funding previous years capital programmes.
+The Authority will need to ensure total amounts borrowed do not exceed the authorised limit of £32.4million (when excluding other liabilities such as PFI), as disclosed in Appendix 2.